pimsmath/onlinecourses2020/content/home/pastcourses.md

 active = true  # Activate this widget? true/false
 weight = 70  # Order that this section will appear.

-title = "Courses"
+title = "Previous Courses"
-subtitle = "Expand each item to see a course abstract"
+subtitle = "The courses in this section are no longer accepting registrations.
+Expand each item to see a course abstract"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "course"
+  page_type = "courses"

   # Choose how much pages you would like to display (0 = all pages)
   count = 0